 FAQs

-Can you make Thai chicken salad recipe ahead?
+Can you make Thai chicken salad ahead?

 Can I substitute the chicken?

-Can I eat the salad warm?
+Can I eat That chicken salad warm?

 Thai Chicken Salad Recipe

 This 15 minute Thai Chicken Salad recipe is bright and full of flavor with a creamy dressing and lots of fresh, crunchy veggies.
-It is a perfect year-round option for an easy mid-week meal and is a healthy, wholesome, gluten free, filling Thai peanut chicken salad!

-4.94 from 15 votes
+4.95 from 17 votes

 Servings 8 servings